Isaiah Stanback: Junior season

-Senior (2006)
+Senior season

 In 2006, Stanback opened the season with solid game vs. San Jose State, passing 16-for-25 for 168 yards, one touchdown, one interception, while rushing for 102 yards and a touchdown on 17 carries.
-He set new career highs for carries and rushing yards vs. San Jose.
+He set new career highs for carries and rushing yards against.
+San Jose.
 In the game at Oklahoma Stanback was 9-of-22, 139 yards passing.
-He led Huskies to a win over Fresno State going 15-of-26, 151 yards, zero interceptions, two touchdowns passing and 12 carries, 91 yards, one touchdown rushing.
-He accounted for 248 of Washington's 249 yards of total offense vs. UCLA going 18-for-29 for 200 yards, one interception, three touchdowns passing along with 13 carries for 48 rushing.
+He led Huskies to a win over Fresno State going 15-of-26, 151 yards, zero interceptions, two touchdown passes, 12 carries for 91 yards and one rushing touchdown.
+He accounted for 248 of Washington's 249 yards of total offense vs. UCLA going 18-for-29 for 200 yards, one interception and three touchdown passes, along with 13 carries for 48 rushing yards.
 Stanback went 14-of-25 for 293 and two touchdowns in win at Arizona.
 He went 17-of-38, zero interceptions, two touchdowns, and 212 yards at USC.
-Stanback injured foot in a loss to Oregon State (12-of-24, 162 yards; 11 carries, 11 yards, two touchdowns rushing).
+Stanback injured foot in a loss to Oregon State (12-of-24, 162 yards; 11 carries, 11 yards, two rushing touchdowns).
 He had season-ending foot surgery October 17 on his badly sprained right foot.

 He ended up ranked in numerous school career and single-season statistical categories: second in career passing yards per completion with 14.38; third in career rushing yards by a quarterback with 794; fourth in career yards of total offense per game with 6.16; sixth in career passing yards per attempt with 7.40; sixth in career rushing attempts by a quarterback with 234; tenth in career total offense with 4,662 yards; eleventh in career passing with 3,868 yards; eleventh in career attempts with 523; 12th in career completions with 269; 14th in career touchdown passes with 22.

-Career statistics
+College statistics

 Baseball

 In 2006, Stanback was drafted by the Baltimore Orioles in the 2006 MLB June Draft despite not playing baseball in college.
 He turned down the offer so he could play football.

 Professional career

 Dallas Cowboys

-Stanback was selected by the Dallas Cowboys in the fourth round (103rd overall) in the 2007 NFL Draft.
+Stanback was selected by the Dallas Cowboys in the fourth round (103rd overall) in the 2007 NFL draft.
 Despite playing mostly as a quarterback in college, he was drafted with the intention of being converted into a wide receiver.
 He was active for two games in his rookie season, but did not record any receptions.

 In 2008, he was active for eight games, catching two passes for 24 yards in the opener against the New York Giants.
 On December 26, he was placed on injured reserve with a shoulder injury.
-On September 5, 2009, he was waived by the Cowboys after not being able to remain healthy during his time with the team.
+On September 5, 2009, he was waived after being passed on the depth chart by undrafted rookie Kevin Ogletree and struggling with injuries during his time with the team.